cherrera1208/reading-notes/code-301/class-02.md

 - Answers:

-  1. Componenets that are initialized to or to be rendered.
+  1. Components that are initialized to or to be rendered.
 Similar to things passed through a function.

-  2. State is handled in the componenet, props are handled outside the componenet.
+  2. State is handled in the component, props are handled outside the component.

   3. When the state is updated in the component.